HITECHCRIME/HC_SG224_I_Played_For_A_Reason/README.md

 I played for a reason, it's twofold
-Crashing through the twisted rot
+Crashing through the twisted rot got a couple friends in darkness of the draught tried my fingers on the truth it's a draught when I lay my fingers on the truth tough to count them on the floor they fell off

-Made a couple friends in darkness of the draught, (caught) laid my fingers on the truth /// it's a draught when I lay my fingers on the truth tough to count them on the floor they fell off i know maybe touched it a bit too hard drop to the floor ground is way too dull
+i know maybe touched it a bit too hard drop to the floor ground is way too dull